EnterpriseDB/tpa/docs/INSTALL.md

 ## Packages

 [Subscribe to the "products/tpa/release" repository](https://access.2ndquadrant.com/software_subscriptions/add/products/tpa/)
-to be able to install the latest TPAexec packages.
+to install the latest TPAexec packages.
 (Login to the 2ndQuadrant Portal, add a subscription under Support/Software/Subscriptions, and follow the instructions to enable the repository on your system.)